JUDSYS/v1Spec/spec/03-encoding.md

 All dates MUST be encoded as strings according to the [RFC 3339].

 If the time is not available, it MUST be assumed to be midnight.

+Times MUST NOT include fractions of a second.

 ## Country codes